kali/kali.github.io/_drafts/2016-01-15-Awkward-zone.md

 one, and it may just be wishful thinking on my part.

 Rust is a new language, aiming at being a modern and viable alternative to C and C++ in the "system programming language" niche.
-Mozilla.org, ond of the driving forces behind Rust, is bored with C++ and wants a new language to write a new Mozilla.
+Mozilla.org, one of the driving forces behind Rust, is bored with C++ and wants a new language to write a new Mozilla.